Summary of Significant Accounting Policies

 In July 2018, the FASB issued ASU No. 2018-09, "Codification Improvements" ("ASU 2018-09").
 These amendments provide clarifications and corrections to certain ASC subtopics including, but not limited to, the following: Income Statement - Reporting Comprehensive Income – Overall (Topic 220-10), Debt - Modifications and Extinguishments (Topic 470-50), Distinguishing Liabilities from Equity – Overall (Topic 480-10), Compensation - Stock Compensation - Income Taxes (Topic 718-740) and Fair Value Measurement – Overall (Topic 820-10).
-The majority of the amendments in ASU 2018-09 will be effective in annual periods beginning after December 15, 2018.
-The adoption of ASU 2018-19 did not have a material impact on the financial statements contained herein.
+The majority of the amendments in ASU 2018-09 is effective in annual periods beginning after December 15, 2018.
+The adoption of ASU 2018-09 did not have a material impact on the financial statements contained herein.

 The entire disclosure for all significant accounting policies of the reporting entity.